Complete Financial Questionnaire

 What is Critical Illness, and what does it cover?

-Critical Illness Cover is a wearer of many hats.
-Like a few other Life Insurance terms, it’s got a whole bunch of different names that all mean the same thing.
+Like a few other life insurance terms, it has many different names that all mean the same thing.

 It’s also known as Serious Illness Cover and Specified Illness Cover.